-Our board of directors adopted the 2003 Stock Option Plan, or the 2003 Plan, on November 1, 2003.
+Our board of directors adopted the 2003 Stock Option Plan (the "2003 Plan") on November 1, 2003.
 The purpose of the plan is to attract and retain the best available personnel for positions of substantial responsibility, provide additional incentive to employees, directors and consultants and promote the success of our business.
-Our board of directors believes that our company's long-term success is dependent upon our ability to attract and retain superior individuals who, by virtue of their ability, experience and qualifications, make important contributions to our business.
+Our board of directors believes that our company's long-term success depends on our ability to attract and retain superior individuals who, by virtue of their ability, experience and qualifications, make important contributions to our business.